 In the mid-1900s, two of the most influential theologians of that century were working independently on comprehensive theologies.
 One of them was Karl Barth.
 The other was Pope John Paul II.
 Church Dogmatics (Barth) and Theology of the Body (John Paul) were among the first to really take seriously how gender comes from being made in God’s image, how relationship is what makes us human.
 I find it fascinating how this was happening on both sides of the aisle in the same period of history.

 You know, it is possible to acknowledge these theologians’ contributions without adopting everything they say.
 In fact, I find fault with a lot in Karl Barth.
 But I highly recommend both of them for some of their insights on gender.

 The Protestant needs the Catholic because of Roman Catholicism’s rich tradition of sacrament, symbol and emphasis on Christ’s physical body.
 I believe it is that richness that allowed John Paul to explain the beauty of our physical bodies, how they make the invisible visible.
 In one of his important points, this pope tells the church why our gendered bodies are not arbitrary but necessary teachers about the soul and about God.

 Unfortunately, John Paul’s Theology of the Body is very long and almost incomprehensible (a lot like Barth’s Church Dogmatics).
 Theologians tend to develop specialized terminology that takes training to understand, and they are often too smart to be good teachers.
-They need other gifts to help make their work accessible….
+They need others with other gifts to help make their work accessible….

 …Enter Christopher West, a skillful and delightful teacher who has devoted his life to popularizing John Paul II’s work.
 You can find out about his work here.
 You can also read one his great books, such as Fill These Hearts, which gives a truly Christian treatment of sexual desire.